 NCAT also comprises a section on writing, with two short essays to be written.
 The essay topics range from general creative writing to technical writing around media, communications and brands.
 The candidates’ submissions are graded on the basis of the fluency of storytelling, depth and coherence of analysis presented and the fundamental hygiene of writing.

-NCAT Schedule and Pattern
+National Communications Aptitude Test (NCAT) Schedule and Pattern

 NCAT 2022 pattern will comprise of the following sections and weightages